 Keeping up a blog is also not cheap, where the costs often outweigh the profit.
 I’ve spent money on online courses, blogging seminars, and website hosting costs.
 So it was no surprise that when I kept hearing about Pinterest Traffic Avalanche, I was hesitant to say the least.
 Why would I spend $197 on a course that I was not sure I would get any benefit from?

-So I did what I do best: obsessively research Pinterest Traffic Avalanche reviews, and while I read all of them (to be honest there were only a handful that I could find at the time), I still wasn’t sure.
+So I did what I do best: obsessively research every Pinterest Traffic Avalanche review, and while I read all of them (to be honest there were only a handful that I could find at the time), I still wasn’t sure.

 Was it really worth the cost?

 After a few days of mulling it over, something finally convinced me to take the plunge: if I wanted to turn this little blog of mine into something bigger I had to take risks and this was one of them.